-The Company recognizes revenue from research and development arrangements and grant income.
+The Company recognizes revenue from research and development arrangements.
 In accordance with Accounting Standards Codification ("ASC") Topic 606-Revenue from Contracts with Customers ("Topic 606"), revenue is recognized when a customer obtains control of promised goods or services.
 The amount of revenue recognized reflects the consideration to which the Company expects to be entitled to receive in exchange for these goods and services.

 On January 2, 2019, the Company entered into an Exclusive License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") to discover and develop certain proprietary influenza A/B antiviral agents.
 Under the terms of the Collaboration Agreement, Merck will fund research and development for the program, including clinical development, and will be responsible for worldwide commercialization of any products derived from the collaboration.
 As a result of this agreement, the Company recognized \$4,368,000 in revenues as consideration in exchange for conveyance of intellectual property rights at the signing of the agreement and also receives revenues for reimbursement of research and development activities related to its influenza A/B program.
-Per the Collaboration Agreement, \$4,000,000 was received as a milestone upfront payment, and the remaining amount recorded as a receivable in accordance with ASC Topic 606, Revenue from Contracts with Customers.
-The receivable is recognized as revenue ratably each quarter through the term of the agreement.
-Management reviews accounts receivable regularly to determine, using the specific identification method, if any receivable amounts will potentially be uncollectible and to estimate the amount of allowance for doubtful accounts necessary to reduce accounts receivable to its estimated net realizable value.
-Research and development expenses reimbursed by Merck and recognized as revenue for the three and six months ended June 30, 2019 were \$592,000 and \$1,302,000, respectively, resulting in total revenue related to the Collaboration Agreement included in the condensed statements of operations for the six months ended June 30, 2019 of \$5,670,000.
+Research and development expenses reimbursed by Merck and recognized as revenue for the three and nine months ended September 30, 2019 were \$492,000 and \$1,794,000, respectively.